 The Leuchars to Wormit Bay section of the path takes in the Tentsmuir National Nature Reserve, home to a diverse variety of wildlife including birds, bats, red squirrels, seals and butterflies.
 The path then winds through beautiful Tayport village and passes the Tay Road Bridge before finally arriving at Wormit Bay.

 The section from Guardbridge to Tentsmuir skirts the military base and into Leuchars with its fine 12th century Romanesque church.
-The route passes the privately owned Earlshall Castle and crosses Earlshall Muir, the last remnant of the once extensive wild dunelands that dominated this coast until the early 1920s and the advent of commercial forestry.
+The route passes the privately owned Earlshall Castle and crosses Earlshall Muir, the last remnant of the once extensive wild dune lands that dominated this coast until the early 1920s and the advent of commercial forestry.

-Boardwalks cross the old marshlands leading into Tentsmuir Point National Nature Reserve.
-From Tentsmuir the trail parallels the coast passing a large ice house, once used to store salmon, you are now en route through the Tentsmuir Forest Forestry Commission National Nature Reserve.
+Boardwalks cross the old marshlands leading into Tentsmuir National Nature Reserve.
+From Tentsmuir the long-distance trail parallels the coast passing a large ice house, once used to store salmon.
+You are now en route through the Forestry & Land Scotland destination at Tentsmuir.

 The Tay Bridge to Wormit Bay section is easy walking along pavements and runs along the sparsely populated North Coast of Fife.
 The landscape and the resulting land use in this part of Fife are quite different from the rest of the county.

 The next section is Wormit Bay to Newburgh.